BristolCompositesInstitute/abaci/README.md

 On Windows you can use the *'Abaqus Command + iFort'* link from the start menu to ensure this.
 On Linux, you can add the appropriate environment module or source the `setvars` script from your Intel compiler installation.

-### 1.2 Windows
+### 1.2 Installers
-After downloading or cloning the repository, use the `install-windows.cmd` script in the `scripts` folder to install abaci into your existing Abaqus installation.
-The script assumes your Abaqus commands folder is `C:\SIMULIA\Commands` and this is where the abaci launcher is placed.

-After running the `install-windows.cmd` script, you can check your installation by opening a new command window and running the command `abaci --version` or `abaci --help`.

-An `uninstall-windows.cmd` script is also provided in the `scripts` folder to remove an existing abaci installation.

-### 1.3 Linux

-After downloading or cloning the repository, use the `install` script in the `scripts` folder which will install abaci to `$HOME/.local/`.
+You can download installers for Windows and Linux from the [Latest Release](https://github.com/BristolCompositesInstitute/abaci/releases/latest) page.
+These installers will install abaci for the local user and hence do not require administrator/root permissions.

-After running the `install` script, make sure the `$HOME/.local/bin/` folder is on your path if not already;
-you can do this by adding the following line to the end of your `$HOME/.bash_profile` file:
+The Linux installer will install abaci to `$HOME/.local/bin`, so you should ensure that this folder is on your path if not already; you can do this by adding the following line to the end of your `$HOME/.bash_profile` file:

 ```bash
 export PATH=$PATH:$HOME/.local/bin
 ```

-You can check your installation by opening a new command windows, or logging in again, and running the command `abaci --version` or `abaci --help`.
+You can check your installation by opening a new command window, or logging in again, and running the command `abaci --version` or `abaci --help`.

+### 1.3 Install from Source

+If you are developing abaci and you would like to test local changes, then you can install abaci from the cloned repository by running the install scripts located in the `scripts` folder.

+__On Windows__, this script is called `install-windows.cmd` and this assumes your Abaqus commands folder is `C:\SIMULIA\Commands` as this is where the abaci launcher is placed.
+An `uninstall-windows.cmd` script is also provided in the `scripts` folder to remove an existing abaci installation.

+__On Linux__, the install script is called `install` and this will install abaci to `$HOME/.local/` so you should check that `$HOME/.local/bin/` folder is on your path and follow the instructions above if not.

 ## 2. Usage